StudSec/pwncrates/webapp/README.md

 attacks, where malicious code gets added to git hooks.

-The challenge repository is expected to have a main README.md, which contains links to all of the challenges.
+The challenge repository is expected to have a main README.md, which contains links to all the challenges.
 And each challenge is expected to have its own README, with the flag, point count, name and description.